TALKING TRANSFORMER TESTING

 2. Oxidation inhibitor and reinhabiting oil-filled transformers, by Andy Shkolnik

 3. Passivators, what they’re and the way they work, by Lance Lewand, Doble Engineering Company.

 4. CIGRE technical brochure 378, 2009 “Copper sulfide in Transformer Insulation.”

 5. CIGRE Technical Brochure 157, 2000 “Effect of particles on transformer dielectric power.”

-6. Article initially published by Transformer Technology Magazine Issue 16 – December 2021 https://www.transformer-technology.com
+6. Article initially printed by Transformer Technology Magazine Issue sixteen – December 2021 https://www.transformer-technology.com

-Corné Dames is a WearCheck transformer consultant.
-She has 20+ years’ experience within the industry, having beforehand labored as laboratory manager for a major industrial laboratory group, specializing in transformer health.
-She has been intrigued by transformer chemistry proper from the beginning of her career, particularly in the evaluation of test information.
-Corné has huge practical and theoretical information of reliability maintenance programmes.
+Corné Dames is a WearCheck transformer marketing consultant.
+She has 20+ years’ expertise in the trade, having previously labored as laboratory supervisor for a serious industrial laboratory group, specializing in transformer well being.
+She has been intrigued by transformer chemistry proper from the start of her profession, significantly in the analysis of take a look at data.
+Corné has huge practical and theoretical information of reliability upkeep programmes.